 Value and limitations

 Diagnosis or management is not often changed by the X-ray and this raises questions about the value of such investigation.
-One recent study concluded, based on abundant available evidence, major advances in diagnostic imaging and changes in the management of certain diseases, that there was no place in current practice for routine plain abdominal radiography in the work-up of adult patients with acute abdominal pain.
-There is evidence that many doctors would benefit from further training in reading X-rays.
+A 2020 systematic review and meta-analysis concluded, based on abundant available evidence, major advances in diagnostic imaging and changes in the management of certain diseases, that there was no place in current practice for routine plain abdominal radiography in the work-up of adult patients with acute abdominal pain.
+There is also evidence that many doctors would benefit from further training in reading X-rays.

 - A 'KUB' picture is requested.
 This is a large film that is designed to take in the kidneys, ureters and bladder.